actigraph/CentrePointWebhookDocumentation/README.md

 ## Events

 Events are what you wish to subscribe to in order to receive notifications once they are triggered.
 Events corresponds to a certain set of actions that can happen to your Study.
-For example, if you subscribe to the `upload` event you'll receive some details pertaining to any uploads to Subjects that are managed under the Study (when the upload started, completes or encounters an error).
+For example, if you subscribe to the `upload` event you'll receive some details pertaining to any uploads to subjects that are managed under the Study (when the upload started, completes or encounters an error).

 Available events are:

-1. `raw processing complete` *Event triggered upon processing completion of RAW Data File in the CentrePoint Version 3 System.
-This event can be used to denote when RAW/EPOCH data is available to be retrieved in the CentrePoint (V3) API via Data Retrieval request.*
+1. `upload` *Relates to events for the processing of a given upload-sync.
+This event is triggered when CentrePoint processes an upload.
+There's three variations of the event: started (denotes that processing has started), completed (denotes processing has completed), and error (denotes an error occured during the upload processing)*

-2. `upload` *All events relating to uploads, such as started, completed and error.*
+2. `raw processing complete` *Event triggered upon processing completion of RAW Data File in the CentrePoint Version 3 System.
+This event can be used to denote when RAW data files are available to be retrieved in the CentrePoint (V3) API (via Data Retrieval request).*

 3. `data retrieval complete` *Event triggered upon the completion of data retrieval request in the CentrePoint V3 API.
-This event can be used to know when RAW/EPOCH data files are available to be downloaded in the CentrePoint V3 API.*
+This event can be used to know when RAW data files are available to be downloaded (from a previous data retrieval request) in the CentrePoint (V3) API.*

 ## Payloads